 At that time van der Poorten had already begun to collect Mahler's works.
 Twenty-five years have now passed since Mahler's death, and three years since van der Poorten's.
 Recently, in memory of van der Poorten, we1 have finished van der Poorten's project and established the Kurt Mahler Archive.
-The Archive is hosted by the Centre for Computer-Assisted Research Mathematics and its Applications (CARMA),2 which is located at the University of Newcastle, Australia.
-It can be found using the following URL: http://carma.newcastle.edu.au/mahler/index.html
+The Archive is hosted by the Centre for Computer-Assisted Research Mathematics and its Applications (CARMA), which is located2 at the University of Newcastle, Australia.
+It can be found using the following URL:

+http://carma.newcastle.edu.au/mahler/index.html

-1 Mahler, the man
+1. Mahler, the man

 Mahler was born in Krefeld, Germany, on 20 July 1903.
-He did not come from an academic family but, nonetheless, from one which loved the printed word; his father ran a printing firm.
-While first entering academia in a non-traditional way, Mahler should most appropriately be considered a student of Siegel, and this is how the Mathematics Genealogy Project records it.
-With the change of power in 1933, Mahler realised that he would need to leave Germany.
-After six weeks in Amsterdam, Mahler spent the academic year 1933-34 in Manchester under a fellowship secured by Mordell.
-He spent most of the next few years in the Netherlands until returning to the University of Manchester in 1937, where he remained for 25 years.
-After that, with the exception of a few years hiatus in the United States of America, he was an Australian mathematician.3 to quickly join the ANU as a professor in its Institute of Advanced Studies.
+He did not come out of an academic family, but nonetheless, from one which loved the printed word; his father ran a printing firm.
+While first entering academia in a non-traditional way, Mahler should most appropriately be considered a student of Siegel, and this is how the Mathematics Genealogy Project has recorded it.
+He made his way through Europe and was at the University of Manchester for twenty-five years.
+After that, with the exception of a few years hiatus in the United States of America, he was an Australian mathematician.3

+2. Mahler and Number Theory in Australia

+Under the invitation of B. H. Neumann, in 1962, Mahler visited Australia, and in particular, the then quite new Australian National University (ANU).
+He was impressed enough to quickly join the ANU as a Professor in its Institute of Advanced Studies.
 As Mahler recollects,

-2 Mahler and Number Theory in Australia

-Under the invitation of B. H. Neumann, in 1962, Mahler visited Australia and, in particular, the then quite new Australian National University (ANU).
-He was impressed enough